This is your chance to pedal into an incredible part of New Zealand’s stunning back country. A non-guided cycling option for experienced cyclists.

 With this non-guided cycling option you cruise across Lake Wakatipu on board the TSS Earnslaw and then explore the very scenic Back Road on your own bicycle (or one you’ve independently hired).
 The countryside is stunning as you climb through a golden tussocked valley into the rainforest surrounding the Mavora Lakes, where you can tour several Lord of the Rings locations.

 It is essential that you allow adequate time to make your return cruise to Queenstown.
-(There is no accommodation or direct road access back to Queenstown from this western side of Lake Wakatipu).

 Real Journeys Visitor Centre on Steamer Wharf, 88 Beach Street, Queenstown Bay